trainer400/schedsim/README.md

 ## Contributors
-- Federico Reghenzani
-- Francesco Ratti
+- Santarossa Noah
-- Tomás Droppelmann
+- Romano Luca

 ## License
 SchedSim is Open Source and released under the Apache license.
 See the [LICENSE](./LICENSE) file for further details.